Original articles / Version of Record

-A comparison of interpretable XGBoost and artificial neural network model for the prediction of severe acute pancreatitis
+Comparison of an interpretable extreme gradient boosting model and an artificial neural network model for prediction of severe acute pancreatitis

 Yajing Lu, Minhao Qiu, Shuang Pan, Zarrin Basharat, Maddalena Zippi, Sirio Fiorino, Wandong Hong